Applications for the June 2022 intake are now closed. Applications for next year’s intake (June 2023) will open in October 2022.

 - Include your typewritten letter of intent with your application package.

 Official transcripts from all colleges/universities previously attended.
 (These must be original documents; notarized copies are not acceptable.)
 Applicants must have a Grade Point Average of B (or 3.0) or better in the final two years (60 credits).
+Transcripts will be considered official only if they are emailed directly from your issuing institution or mailed in a sealed and endorsed envelope.
+Additionally, transcripits for incomplete or in-progress programs and transfer credits must be provided.

 Important transcript details